 How Much Weight Can My Motorcycle Tow?

 Here’s a motorcycle camper that’s as comfortable as it is convenient.
-The Aspen Sentry costs just $5,395 and weighs only 325 pounds.
-It’s only 6 feet long under 5 feet wide when closed.
+The Aspen Sentry weighs only 325 pounds.
+It’s only 6 feet long and under 5 feet wide when closed.
 Inside, its 22 cubic feet of storage capacity is plenty of space for the road trip traveler.

 True to its namesake, this Kompact Kamp motorcycle trailer is one compact camper.
-The Mini Mate costs an affordable $3,195 and weighs a mere 265 pounds.
+The Mini Mate weighs a mere 265 pounds.
 Still, it manages to squeeze in a load of camping convenience.
-That’s thanks in part to the available awning and a 6″4″ interior head room.
+That’s thanks in part to the available awning and a 6″4″ interior headroom.

 Crafted from fiberglass, the Mini Mate is just over 4 feet wide and 6 feet long.
 Inside, a double bed can make any destination feel like home.
 So too can a luggage rack, carpet, and even cushions.
 And the best part?
 Kompact Kamp claims it only takes two minutes to set up.

 If you’re someone who doesn’t need much when camping, this one’s for you.
 Time Out’s original camper is perfect for beginners, but that doesn’t make it any less nifty.
-It costs a modest $3,995 and weighs only 345 pounds.
+It weighs only 345 pounds.
 All the while, you can set it up in a swift three minutes and get back to enjoying the great outdoors.

 You’re after the ultimate two-person motorcycle bunkhouse camper, you say?
 Well, you may just want to peek at the Roll-a-Home Wide Bed camper.
-This 385-pound road trip renegade costs $5,499.
-It’s 80” length and 73” wide with a cozy king size bed, so it really is the perfect dual-sleeper size.
+It weighs 385 pounds and it is 80” in length and 73” wide with a cozy king-size bed, so it really is the perfect dual-sleeper size.

 The Roll-a-Home is built with serious quality.
 A fiberglass body in black or white, a set of five screened windows, LED lighting and an accordion-style setup bring it a notch above the rest.
 Add a screened or fiberglass room for additional space.
 And if that’s not enough for you, it also features an independent rubber torsion bar suspension to ease the journey.

 There’s plenty of reason to vie for a Lees-ure Lite trailer, the Excel model in particular.
-It boasts a reasonable price of $5,095.
 Meanwhile, it’s only 295 pounds, so there’s room for stored gear should you need it.
 And with 30 cubic feet of storage space, you have plenty of opportunities to use it.

 Inside, a double bed means room for two on this motorcycle road trip.
 Add the 7-foot awning or screen room for a beautiful bug free outdoor space.
 While only 4.5 feet by 6.5 feet when closed, it expands to 11 feet long when open.
 Now that’s a spacious transformation!